SLIT vs. SCIT in Allergy Immunotherapy

 What is Nasal Cavity Collapse?

 Nasal cavity collapse is the narrowing of the nasal cavity, which results in restricted blood flow.
-The resultant effects have an obstruction in the breathing way or a completely blocked nasal cavity.
+The resultant effects include an obstruction in the breathing way or a completely blocked nasal cavity.
 The common symptoms of identifying this problem are nasal bleeding, nasal congestion, and snoring.

 Treatments